digibib/kohadevbox/README.md

   $ vagrant plugin install vagrant-cachier
 ```

 To spin up a new dev box.
-You need to specify either wheezy, trusty or jessie:
+You need to specify either jessie, wheezy or trusty:

 ```
   $ vagrant up <distribution>
 ```

+Note: ommiting the distribution will default to jessie for all the vagrant * commands.

 This will download and install a bunch of stuff, please be patient.
 When
 everything is done, you should be able to access your dev installation of Koha